AAGiron/Bluerandom/README.md

 # Bluerandom

-Repository for source code of the Bluetooth RSSI-Based Scalable Entropy Source.
+Repository for the source code of Bluerandom: Bluetooth RSSI-Based Scalable Entropy Source.

 If you use it with academic purposes please cite the paper ...
 You can also see the experiments and explanations there.